crotwell/TauP/src/doc/sphinx/source/models.rst

     is very close to zero except in the core.

-  and so it seems reasonable that this column is actually Qp (or equivalently Q_alpha) and is derived from the Qs =Q_mu paramter via equation 2.6 where
+  and so it seems reasonable that this column is actually Qp (or equivalently Q_alpha) and is derived from the Qs =Q_mu parameter via equation 2.6 where

     1/Q_alpha = (4/3)(beta/alpha)^2 (1/Q_beta)